sangu09/sangu09.github.io/_posts/2021-01-26-testcases.md

 After running these testcases I am trying to extrapolate them on a smaller repository like Git and to do that I am looking for test case that can show performance improvement(Or maybe deterioration) so that I can add that performance test in the already existing perf tests in Git repo.
 For that I have to look for a range of commits that can cleanly rebase onto an older base and am currently looking into it.

 I would like to thank Elijah for constantly helping me and giving me all the explanations required on his work.
-I would also like to thank my mentors, Christian Couder and Kaartic Sivaraam ffor supporting me.
+I would also like to thank my mentors, Christian Couder and Kaartic Sivaraam for supporting me.

 References: